Skip to Content

 Cowboy Boots – Facts and History

+Author Tyler Beard, who has researched cowboy boots for nearly two decades, declares in his book (appropriately titled ‘Cowboy Boots’) that there was no ‘first pair’ of cowboy boots.
 For ages, horse riders have used high-heeled (or well-heeled boots) either to represent nobility or as a career on horseback.
-So how did the cowboy boot come to be?
+So, how did the cowboy boot come to be?

 Brief History of Cowboy Boots

-Before during, and after the Civil War, cowboys wore whatever boots they could afford.
+Before, during, and after the Civil War, cowboys wore whatever boots they could afford.
 The concept of cowboy boots only came to be around the latter half of the 19th century.

 In fact, the earliest cowboy boot style can be traced back or compared to the Coffeyville style boot developed around 1850.
 This boot did not have designated right and left sides – you could wear each boot on either foot.

-The color of these boots was usually black, and they were constructed from unlined-waxed, flesh-side out leather.
+The color of these boots was usually black, and they were constructed from unlined-waxed, flesh-side-out leather.
 It had a low Cuban heel, fully-pegged sole, and graft considerably higher than the back.
 The toes were slightly rounded and squared.

 European influence

 By the 1880s, the Coffeyville boot began seeing European influences.
 The European style of bootmaking used higher heels and finer leather.
-Their toes were also wider – as wide as 3-inches.
+Their toes were also wider – as wide as 3 inches.

-By the end of the 1880s, the cowboy boot started seeing ‘stovepipe design’ (where the back and front of the boot were of the same height).
+By the end of the 1880s, the cowboy boot started seeing ‘stovepipe design’ (where the back and front of the boot were the same height).

-The emergence of American cowboy boot makers
+The emergence of American cowboy bootmakers

 By the early 1900s, many top American bootmakers like Charles Hyer and Justin Boots started making cowboy boots.
 Their creations showed the heavy influence of German and British bootmaking styles.

-Around this time, the American cowboy started being viewed as a heroic and national symbol that worked far away from the town roads and city streets in dusty cattle pens and cow trails.
+Around this time, the American cowboy started being viewed as a heroic and national symbol who worked far away from the town roads and city streets in dusty cattle pens and cow trails.
 His only friends were the horse, rope, cowboy hat, and an indispensable pair of cowboy boots.

 Changes in the cowboy boot in the 1900s